 Most recently, Debb’s deep passion and dedication to the power of encouragement and building emotional intelligence has led to her passion project – a social-enterprise organization called I Can Do Stuff.
 Connecting with brain researchers, psychologists, and thought leaders in the EQ space, her dream is to provide tangible tools, support, community connections, and fun “stuff” to help people of all ages and stages engage the power of encouragement as they activate their callings and big dreams.

 Deborah is equally passionate about learning and using life tools that promote positive mental, emotional and physical health.
 She is a board member of the Advisory Council at Vanderbilt Psychiatric Hospital.
-She is also a state-wide presenter of the End the Silence program.
-End the Silence is a program designed for middle and high school students (as well as school staff and families) to help educate, empower and increase knowledge in discussing mental health.
+She is also a state-wide presenter of the End the Silence program designed for middle and high school students (as well as school staff and families) to help educate, empower and increase knowledge in discussing mental health.

 Debb and her husband, Steve, have lived in the Franklin area for over two decades.
 They will celebrate their 31st wedding anniversary this year.
 They have three grown sons (Conner, Tate, and Jack) and a good ole black lab named Ozzy.
 She loves reading, writing, travel, kayaking, and paddleboarding.
 And cookies.